PowerShell/vscode-powershell/examples/README.md

 `"args": [ "-Param1", "foo" "-Recurse" ],`

-At runtime these arguments will be concatenated togehter using a space delimiter so it will result in the same string as the first `args` example.
+At runtime these arguments will be concatenated together using a space delimiter so it will result in the same string as the first `args` example.

 ### Setting the Working Directory